 Furthermore, the cost of accessing these care benefits can add significant financial stress to patients or their families.
 Therefore, digital twin healthcare robotics can play a significant role in supporting the quality of life for ageing adults, allowing them to age with dignity and reducing the stress on care providers.

 There is an abundance of literature available outlining the different services that robots may provide when caring for an elderly person.
-Some of these roles are discussed below.
+You can find some of these roles below.

 Robotic Involvement in Activities of Daily Living to Improve Quality of Life: